arleigh418/How-Much-News-Should-We-Extract-For-Stock-Price-Prediction/README.md

 # How-Much-News-Should-We-Extract-For-Stock-Price-Prediction

 # First of all
-1. You can refer Test Result Report.pdf, We record in detail how we do it and the results.
+1. You can refer Test Result Report.pdf, we record in detail how we do it and the results.
 2. Please run os_folder_create.py first, it will help you create folder.

 # Overview